-The contestants will design and build a system that will launch a grade A egg, to hit a target that is one foot off the ground and twenty-nine feet away.This will be done twice.
+The contestants will design and build a system that will launch a grade A egg, to hit a target that is one foot off the ground and twenty-seven feet away.This will be done twice.
 Scramblers must be submitted for inspection prior to the competition.

 One to two members

 - The entire assembled system in ready-to-launch configuration must be placed inside a fifty centimeter cube.
 One face of the cube must be placed on the starting line at the beginning of the competition.
 If the mechanism is placed on the diagonal to fit in the cube, it must be launched from that position.